rkdarst/github-for-collaboration/content/why-github.md

 ## Rest of this talk

-* Use this talk itself as an example.
+* Use this talk itself as an example: it is hosted on GitHub
-* Walk through doing some practical thing on a Github-hosted site.
+* Walk through doing some practical edits.
-* See what the audience asks.
+* See what else the audience asks if we can do.
-* Discuss what else is needed.
+* Discuss how to improve things in the future.
+* (do those things)
+* (start using this somewhere?)